The Magic Constant

 In other words, pulled out of Knuth’s and other’s asses.

-Seriously, do people just sit around thinking about this type of stuff?
-My guess would be yes, and hats off to them.
+Do people just sit around thinking about this type of stuff?
+My guess would be yes.
 All I know is my new favorite number is now 2,654,404,609.